The rain on the avenue des Champs Elyssés was getting heavier this late October evening.

 Perhaps she’d make that visit to Louise today.

-‘Damn,’ Louise expostulated as the phone rang.
+‘Damn,’ Louise expostulated as her phone rang.
 ‘Sorry, Genie, I have to go downstairs for a few minutes, pour yourself some more coffee.’

 The moment she could see Louise below through the window, Geneviève sprang into action, pressing replay on the answer machine and hearing two messages from Philippe – both he and Louise had been remarkably careless.
 She settled back into her armchair and poured herself another cup.